Ravenskull (video game): Plot

 Level 1 - Castle Ravenskull: Keys (for opening doors and gates).
 3 magic scrolls (teleportation, temporary door opening and lightning strike).
 Axes for removing a wall section.
 Hazards include acid pools causing loss of a life on contact.

 Level 2 - The Catacombs: Keys.
 A spade for digging out the sections of earth in a poisonous plant maze.
 A fish that boosts health.
 A potion which slows down players movement, but increases the health.
 A Magic scroll for cancelling out the effect of the potion, to restore the speed of player movement.
 Another magic scroll (teleportation).
 Hazards include poisonous plants and spiked discs causing loss of a life on contact.

 Level 3 - The Bees Hive: Keys.
 A glass of wine that boosts player health and inverts character movement direction for the keyboard controls i.e. pressing left moves the character right.
 A compass to restore the keyboard controls back to normal.
 A magic scroll (time chime) to indicate when a specific door opens and closes for a split second, enabling a player to know how to time it correctly and avoid the Ravenbee in the process.
 A bow with unlimited arrows, which is used to kill the Ravenbees on being obtained in the inventory.
 A detonator to activate, causing the removal of four wall sections - one directly above, below, left and right of wherever the dynamite object has been collected and dropped into position.

 Level 4 - The Time Shaft: Keys.
 The bow and arrow.
 The spade.
 A cake that boosts health, and permits the pushing of barrels.
 A bell that rings but may not have any specific use.
 A magic scroll (teleportation).
 A scroll and potion that speed up movement.

 Releases

-Superior released a faithful 32-bit port for the Acorn Archimedes on their Play It Again Sam 4 compilation in 1994.
+Superior released a 32-bit port for the Acorn Archimedes on their Play It Again Sam 4 compilation in 1994.
 This version was not compatible with the Risc PC so a new version was released by ProAction in 1997 on their issue of PIAS 4.
 A fully revamped Microsoft Windows version was released in 2003 by Superior Interactive, the modern publishing label of Superior Software, with new graphics and a significantly larger second set of levels known as "Castle Danube".

-The possibility of a mobile port from Masabi was circulated in late May 2002, but it never appeared.
+The possibility of a mobile port from Masabi was circulated in May 2002, but never appeared.

+Reception

+On its original release Ravenskull reached number 3 in both the BBC and Electron charts compiled by Gallup.
+The budget release of the Electron version, published by CDS Microsystems on their Blue Ribbon label, also reached number 3 in early 1989.